cakephp/docs/ja/core-libraries/components/authentication.rst

   In ``app/Controller/Component/Auth/LdapAuthorize.php`` you could put the following::

+権限判定オブジェクトは

+..
   Authorize objects should return ``false`` if the user is denied access, or if the object is unable to perform a check.
 If the object is able to verify the user's access, ``true`` should be returned.
 It's not required that you extend ``BaseAuthorize``, only that your authorize object